applebiter/jackdaw/docs/README.md

 - Maintain their **own local SQLite database** for conversation history
 - Have unique hostnames matching their wake words

-Each host stores its own conversations in a local file (default: `conversations.sqlite3`), so there is no longer any dependency on a remote PostgreSQL server.
+Each host stores its own conversations in a local SQLite database (default: `conversations.sqlite3`).

 ### 1. Install on Each Host